ryanburnette/chef-wordpress-development/README.md

-# wordpress-development
+# chef-wordpress-development

-This is my cookbook for provisioning a Vagrant instance for developing in WordPress.
-It handles tasks that match my particular development pattern, but with a few tweaks it might handle yours too.
+This is my cookbook for provisioning a Vagrant instance as a WordPress development environemnt.
+It handles tasks that suit my development pattern, but with a few tweaks it might suit yours too.
 Feel free to fork and use it as a basis for your own WordPress development.

 The goal is to be able to run `vagrant up` in the root of a WordPress project